Jared284/security-portfolio/labs/04-iam-least-privilege-hardening/03-operations-and-commands/README.md

 AccessDenied
 ```

-Purpose:
+### Purpose

-- Simulate a privilege escalation attempt.
-- Confirm the user could not attach administrator permissions to itself.
+This simulated a privilege escalation attempt and confirmed that the user could not attach administrator permissions to itself.

-Security meaning:
+### Security Meaning

 The user could not escalate from a restricted identity to an administrator-level identity.

-Evidence:
+### Evidence

 - [`session3-iam-attach-admin-policy-denied.png`](../screenshots/session3-iam-attach-admin-policy-denied.png)
 - [`cloudtrail-iam-attach-admin-policy-access-denied.png`](../screenshots/cloudtrail-iam-attach-admin-policy-access-denied.png)

+---

-### Create new access key
+### Test 11: Create New Access Key

 ```powershell
 aws iam create-access-key --user-name lab4-junior-analyst --profile lab4-junior-analyst